Engineering Ph.D.

 This option involves research related to areas of Industrial Engineering.

 Coordinating Department: Mechanical and Industrial Engineering.
-Typical Research Areas: transportation safety, human factors, service systems engineering, virtual reality, health care, ergonomics, leadership and change management, usability engineering, engineering education, and concurrent engineering.
+Typical Research Areas: human factors, service systems engineering, virtual reality, health care, ergonomics, usability engineering, data analytics, ambient intelligence, internet of things, time-series data mining, complex systems, decision analytics, multi-agent network systems, stochastic optimization, advanced manufacturing, digital manufacturing, and microfabrication.

 Application and Admission